The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Nemain / Badb

 Nemain was part of the Tuatha Dé Danann.
 The modern spelling of her name is usually Neamhain or Neamhan.
-She was a goddess that interfered with battles and controlled the results of the battle according to her favour.
+She was a goddess who interfered with battles and controlled the results of the battle according to her favour.

-This means Nemain was part of the trio of goddesses that make up the Morrigna.
+This means Nemain was part of the trio of goddesses that make up the Morrigan.
 However, most of the sources claim the triple goddesses were actually Macha, the Morrigan, and Badb.
-The only explanation that would make sense at the moment, is that one of them was Nemain.
+The only explanation that would make sense at the moment is that one of them was Nemain.
 In other words, Nemain was one of the three goddesses; however, she was known by more than one name.

 Macha

 A lot of tales confuse her and the Morrigan.
-Both of them usually appear as crows at the battlefields and manipulate the battles’ results.
+Both of them usually appear as crows on battlefields and manipulate the battles’ results.
 However, the difference between both of them is that Macha more famously appeared as a horse.
-One more similarity between the two goddesses is that both were described as Washers at the Ford.
-The legend of the Banshee has connections with both of them.

 The Three Versions of Macha